Last Updated on February 23, 2021 by Jim Ferri

 Perhaps that’s the signal you should take off a few hours to wander about aimlessly on your own and just absorb your surroundings through osmosis.
 It happens to me a lot.

 Luckily, since I often return to many European cities multiple times, I know places where I like to go to relax and get away from the touristic hubbub.
-They’re my “hidden gems” – which although they’re “getaways,” they all continue to connect me with the vitality and “exoticness” of the locale.
+They’re my “hidden gems of Europe” – which although they’re “getaways,” they all continue to connect me with the vitality and “exoticness” of the locale.

 I’d like to gift you several of my favorites.